ai4ce/FusionSense/instructions/3d_printing.md

     - This can be used for visualization in RViz or collision avoidance.
 For collision avoidance, I recommend downsampling the assembly stl to reduce the face number.
 There is a sample in the provided xArm ROS2 package
 - Two M2 screws to connect the GelSight Mini tactile sensor.
 Two M3 screws to connect the Intel RealSense D405 camera.
 - **Important:** The dimension of the mount is measured in Solidworks and put to the configuration file in the [RealSense interface package](https://github.com/ai4ce/realsense_ROS2_interface) and the [GelSight tactile sensor interface package](https://github.com/ai4ce/gelsight_ROS2_interface) so that we can accurately acquire the pose of camera and the sensor in the world coordinate by adding offsets to the EEF's coordinate.
+    - To acquire accurate transformation between the camera and the robot base (and therefore the world coordinate), it's recommanded to perform hand-eye calibration to cross-verify.
+You can use this [custom package](https://github.com/ai4ce/joy_hand_eye_ROS2), or any similar package online.
     - Therefore, if you modify the parts' dimensions, please update the configuration in the ROS2 packages accordingly.
-Specifically, the `realsense_ROS2_interface/realsense_capture/config/calibration.yaml` and `gelsight_ROS2_interface/gelsight_capture/config/gsmini.yaml`.
+Specifically, the only `realsense_ROS2_interface/realsense_capture/config/calibration.yaml` and `gelsight_ROS2_interface/gelsight_capture/config/gsmini.yaml`.

 ## Object Mounting Platform
 - The `.stl` file for the mounting platform that connects the object to the tripod can be found at: